 Why Sleep Deprivation Makes Work Dangerous

-Being busy and productive doesn’t justify being dangerous in the workplace.
+Being busy and productive should not justify being dangerous in the workplace.
 Yet, many employers place their employees in harm’s way by putting them to work while they’re exhausted or sleep-deprived.
 While it might seem like an annoyance to workers, sleep deprivation can trigger life-altering accidents that place the lives and well-being of workers at risk.

 How Much Sleep Should Workers Have?

-According to doctors, the average adult requires between 7.5-8 hours of sleep to function properly mentally and physically.
-Unfortunately, according to studies, nearly two-thirds of Americans are not meeting their sleep needs.
 The problem of sleep deprivation is often overlooked because its effects are not always noticeable.
-It can be difficult to identify sleep deprivation as a direct cause of an incident, even though it is often an underlying factor in workplace accidents and decreased productivity.
+It can be difficult to identify sleep deprivation as a direct cause of an incident, even though it is an underlying factor in workplace accidents and decreased productivity.

 The Benefits of Good Sleep